abl00mfield/intro-to-markdown-lab/css.md

 ## Conclusion

-Understanding the anatomy of a CSS selector is essential for creating structured and effective stylesheets.
-By mastering different selector types, you can precisely target elements and enhance your web designs efficiently.
+Understanding the anatomy of a CSS selector is essential for creating structured and well planned stylesheets.
+By learning different selector types, you can precisely target elements and enhance your web designs efficiently.

-For more practice and tutorials, check out [W3 Schools](https://www.w3schools.com/css/default.asp)
+For more practice and tutorials, check out [W3 Schools.](https://www.w3schools.com/css/default.asp)